-Form I-485 is the primary form that an intending immigrant must submit to U.S. Citizenship and Immigration services (USCIS) in order to apply for a green card within the United States, through a process called Adjustment of Status.
-The government costs associated with filing an I-485 form is high.
+Form I-485 is the primary form that an intending immigrant must submit to U.S. Citizenship and Immigration services (USCIS) in order to apply for a green card within the United States (through the process called Adjustment of Status).
+Although it's free to download, you can expect high expenses after that.
+For starters, the government fee to file an I-485 is around $1,000 (depending on applicant age and other factors).
 On top of that, you might want to hire an attorney to analyze your eligibility, spot any potential legal problems, and prepare the form itself.

 Let's look at how much money you will likely need to set aside for the green-card application process.

-If you are adjusting your status based on a job offer and sponsorship by a U.S. employer, that employer will likely pick up all filing and attorney fees.
-If you do not have an employer picking up the tab, you are in most cases expected to pay the fees yourself, though a waiver is available to some low-income applicants.
+If you are adjusting your status based on a job offer and sponsorship by a U.S. employer, that employer will likely pick up all form-filing and attorney fees.
+If you do not have an employer picking up the tab, you will in most cases be expected to pay the fees yourself

-Perhaps you are filing to adjust status based on family.
-If so, you should not request a fee waiver, because it will alert the immigration authorities that you might be inadmissible as a likely "public charge."
+In some cases, a waiver of the filing fees is available to low-income applicants.
+But if you are filing to adjust status based on family, you should not request a fee waiver.
+Doing so will alert the immigration authorities that you might be inadmissible as a likely "public charge."

-If you are applying based on having been admitted as a refugee to the U.S., there is no fee for filing Form I-485.
+If you are applying for a green card based on having been admitted as a refugee to the U.S., there is no fee for filing Form I-485.
 This does NOT apply to asylees (people who were granted asylum at least one year ago), however.
 They must either pay the fee or request a fee waiver on Form I-912.

 Filing fees for I-485 are based on age and certain other factors.
-The fees are raised fairly regularly (and USCIS had proposed a fee hike for later in 2023), so double check them on the Form I-485 page of the USCIS website.
+The fees are raised fairly regularly (and USCIS has recently proposed a fee hike), so double check them on the Form I-485 page of the USCIS website.

 If you are 79 years of age or older, the filing fee is $1,140, but with no added biometrics fee.